ory/hydra/docs/install.md

 using a self-signed certificate, which is why we need to run all commands using --skip-tls-verify.
 3. If the OAuth 2.0 Client database table is empty, a new root client with random credentials is created.
 Root clients have access to all APIs, OAuth 2.0 flows and are allowed to do everything.
 If the `FORCE_ROOT_CLIENT_CREDENTIALS` environment. is set, those credentials will be used instead.
+Additionally by using `FORCE_ROOT_CLIENT_REDIRECT_URI` the redirect URI can be set.
+Multiple URIs can be set by separating them with commas.

 ORY Hydra can be managed using the Hydra Command Line Interface (CLI), which is using ORY Hydra's REST APIs.
 To see the available commands, run: